infinitered/ignite/docs/Error-Boundary.md

 Inside `componentDidCatch` of an `ErrorBoundary` component is also a great place to report to monitoring services like BugSnag, Sentry, or Honeybadger, so you can be alerted when errors are happening for users.

+Ignite provides utilities in [`/app/utils/crash-reporting.ts`](../boilerplate/app/utils/crash-reporting.ts) to integrate these services into your app.

 ## Examples

 - See our [`ErrorBoundary` component](../boilerplate/app/screens/ErrorScreen/ErrorBoundary.tsx) for error catching logic